-Pen took her seat, ignoring June who booed as only a friend can.
+Afterward, Pen took her seat, ignoring June who booed as only a friend can.
 As for everyone else, just a few brave souls still applauded her, most having learned that their appreciation only brought contempt.
 Abigail Goosier (having more of an indignant spark than I remember from Second grade) slapped her hands together with hateful vigor.
 Pen merely poked out her tongue, though that slim protrusion of taste buds could’ve been a rusty switchblade for all the love it gave.

 Mr. Gamble remained quiet, studying the exchange, careful not to miss a beat.
 The air soon rang with more names: Timothy Goddard, Raymond Hayes, Riley Hearn… Pen opened her notebook and took up with the rabbit’s finishing details: benign black claws and a few dozen stray hairs.

-After a moment, Mr. Gamble stood, whispered something in Mrs. Mamaril’s ear and left, the door creaking closed behind him.
+After a moment, Mr. Gamble stood, whispered something in Mrs. Mamaril’s ear, and left, the door creaking closed behind him.
 The rest of class dripped by with definitions, a short five-question quiz, and an errant lab experiment that resulted in a puff of green smoke and the lingering stink of rotten eggs.

-After a terrible First lunch (the sulfur smell had clung to our nose hairs, killing most of our appetites) Mrs. Mamaril called Pen to her desk, handed over a hall pass and told her to make for the principle’s office.
+After a terrible First lunch (the sulfur smell still clung to our nose hairs, killing most of our appetites) Mrs. Mamaril called Pen to her desk, handed over a hall pass and told her to make for the principle’s office.

 The next morning, after detention, Pen sang Simple Gifts before an awestruck Couch Garza.
 It was a banner moment.
 Her voice filled the tiny gym office like a savory aroma before drifting out over the court.
 The girl’s basketball team (who’d been running drills, perhaps in hopes of for once having a winning season) slowed and stopped.
 The last sharp squeaks of their Nikes echoed off the gym’s bare walls as basketballs slipped from clumsy fingers to rolled away unnoticed.
 They stared at the office’s open door, wondering how such a beautiful, resonant sound could come from such a small room.
 Hadn’t it once been a utility closet?